Supplemental Nutrition Assistance Program: First food stamp program (FSP; May 16, 1939 – spring 1943)

-Pilot Food Stamp Program (1961–1964)
+Pilot food stamp program (1961–1964)

 The 18 years between the end of the first FSP and the inception of the next were filled with studies, reports, and legislative proposals.
 Prominent US senators actively associated with attempts to enact a food stamp program during this period included George Aiken, Robert M. La Follette Jr., Hubert Humphrey, Estes Kefauver, and Stuart Symington.
 From 1954 on, US Representative Leonor Sullivan strove to pass food-stamp program legislation.

 Hunger continued for the poor people of the country even after the Great Depression ended, but advocacy to reinstate the food stamp program was generally unsuccessful while the political agenda did not require it.
 Until 1961 when President John F. Kennedy took office, there were few pilot programs in place to help America's poor.

 On September 21, 1959, P.L.
-86-341 authorized the Secretary of Agriculture to operate a food-stamp system through January 31, 1962.
+86-341 authorized the Secretary of Agriculture to operate a food-stamp system to January 31, 1962.
 The Eisenhower Administration never used the authority.
 However, in fulfillment of a campaign promise made in West Virginia, President John F. Kennedy's first Executive Order called for expanded food distribution and, on February 2, 1961, he announced that food stamp pilot programs would be initiated.
 The pilot programs would retain the requirement that the food stamps be purchased, but eliminated the concept of special stamps for surplus foods.
 A Department spokesman indicated the emphasis would be on increasing the consumption of perishables.
 This decision still provided great advantages for retailers, and the political choice to eliminate the required purchase of surplus produce created financial gains for the producers and distributors of processed foods.

+This move, however, was heavily resisted by representatives of the Civil Rights Movement.
+Black sharecroppers, already pushed out of agricultural work due to mechanization, lost their source of income to purchase food stamps.
+While White-based grocers grew profits as a result of food stamps, plantation owners utilized food stamps as leverage against former Black sharecroppers.
+This leverage looked like taking food stamp costs out of a sharecropper's income, permitting food stamps for only select grocers, permitting stamps for only the most expensive products, and similar maneuvers.
+These mechanisms consolidated White power over sharecroppers, and the move to food stamps was criticized by many Black activists.

 Of the program, US Representative Leonor K. Sullivan of Missouri asserted, "...the Department of Agriculture seemed bent on outlining a possible food stamp plan of such scope and magnitude, involving some 25 million persons, as to make the whole idea seem ridiculous and tear food stamp plans to smithereens."